rplacucci/BERT/README.md

 Fine-tuning involves adding lightweight, **task-specific heads** on top of BERT while training the entire network **end-to-end**.
 The `[CLS]` representation is used for sentence-level tasks (e.g., sentiment, entailment), while token-level outputs can be used for tagging tasks.

-The original implementation of BERT if fine-tuned and evaluated across a range of downstream natural language processing tasks.
+The original implementation of BERT is fine-tuned and evaluated across a range of downstream natural language processing tasks.
 Here we focus on the **General Language Understanding Evaluation (GLUE) benchmark**: a collection of natural language understanding tasks that involve single-sentence or sentence pair classification.

 **Note:** The GLUE dataset is hosted by 🤗 at https://huggingface.co/datasets/nyu-mll/glue.
 ## ⚙️ Installation